The Power of Static Pricing for Reusable Resources: Introduction

 In our framework, we consider a service provider that is endowed with a fixed number of units, $C$, of a single type of reusable resource.
-There are (may be) multiple classes of customers, differing in market size, service rate, and valuation distribution.
-The firm can dynamically change the price of service as the state changes.
-When $C=1$, static pricing and dynamic pricing are equivalent so without loss of generality we restrict attention to $C\geq 2$.
+There are (possibly) multiple classes of customers, differing in market size, service distribution, and valuation distribution.
+The firm can dynamically change the price of service as the state changes (including the class types of customers and their residual service times).
 Customers arrive according to a Poisson process.
-Each customer has a valuation for the service drawn from a known distribution.
+Each customer has a valuation for the service drawn from a known class-dependent distribution.
 Upon arrival, customers purchase the service if their valuation exceeds the current price.
 If no units are available, customers immediately leave without service.
-Serving a customer corresponds to using one unit of the reusable resource, where the service time has an exponential distribution.
+Serving a customer corresponds to using one unit of the reusable resource, where the class-dependent service time has a general distribution.
 After service completion, the resource unit is free to serve other customers.
-The system is equivalent to the classical Erlang loss system.
+The system (without pricing) is equivalent to the classical Erlang loss system.
 The goal is to find an optimal pricing policy that maximizes the long-run average revenue rate.

 In this paper, we consider two widely used classes of valuation distributions: the class of regular distributions and the class of monotone hazard rate (MHR) distributions.
 MHR distributions include uniform, exponential, logistic, truncated normal, and Gamma \citep{bagnoli2005log}.
 Regular distributions are a superset of MHR and further incorporate heavy-tailed distributions (e.g. log-normal, log-logistic, equal-revenue, subsets of Pareto,...).
-Note that regular assumption is equivalent to the revenue function being concave in demand \citep{ewerhart2013regular}.
+Note that regular assumption is equivalent to the revenue function being concave in demand \citep{ewerhart2013regular}, which is standard in the revenue management and pricing literature.
+MHR distributions are also common and capture the family of log-concave distributions.